 Our capital expenditures consist primarily of purchase of property and equipment.
-Our capital expenditures were \$0.9 million, \$0.7 million and \$1.8 million in 2019, 2020 and 2021, respectively.
+Our capital expenditures were \$0.9 million, \$0.7 million, \$1.8 million and \$0.08 million in 2019, 2020, 2021 in the three months ended March 31, 2022, respectively.
 We intend to fund our future capital expenditures with our existing cash balance, short-term investments and anticipated cash flows from operations.
 We will continue to make well-planned capital expenditures to meet the expected growth of our business.